cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

     Label and annotation inheritance is the technique adopted by CloudNativePG in lieu of alternative approaches such as pod templates.

+## Predefined labels

+Below is a list of predefined labels that are managed by CloudNativePG.

+`cnpg.io/backupName`
+:   Backup identifier, only available on `Backup` and `VolumeSnapshot`
+    resources

+`cnpg.io/cluster`
+:   Name of the cluster

+`cnpg.io/instanceName`
+:   Name of the PostgreSQL instance - this label replaces the old and
+    deprecated `postgresql` label

+`cnpg.io/jobRole`
+:   Role of the job (i.e. `import`, `initdb`, `join`, ...)

+`cnpg.io/podRole`
+:   Currently fixed to `instance` to identify a pod running PostgreSQL

+`cnpg.io/pvcRole`
+:   Purpose of the PVC, such as `PG_DATA` or `PG_WAL`

+## Predefined annotations

+Below is a list of predefined annotations that are managed by CloudNativePG.

+`container.apparmor.security.beta.kubernetes.io`
+:   Name of the AppArmor profile to apply - this is required for Azure but can
+    also be set in other environments

+`cnpg.io/clusterManifest`
+:   Manifest of the `Cluster` owning this resource (such as a PVC) - this label
+    replaces the old and deprecated `cnpg.io/hibernateClusterManifest` label

+`cnpg.io/operatorVersion`
+:   Version of the operator

+`cnpg.io/pgControldata`
+:   Output of the `pg_controldata` command - this label replaces the old and
+    deprecated `cnpg.io/hibernatePgControlData` label

+`cnpg.io/podEnvHash`
+:   *Deprecated* as the `cnpg.io/podSpec` annotation now also contains the hash
+    of the pod environment

+`cnpg.io/podSpec`
+:   Snapshot of the `spec` of the Pod taken by the operator

+`cnpg.io/reconciliationLoop`
+:   When set to `disabled` on a `Cluster` prevents the reconciliation loop from
+    running

+`cnpg.io/skipEmptyWalArchiveCheck`
+:   When set to `true` on a `Cluster` resource, the operator disables the check
+    that ensures that the WAL archive is empty before writing data.
+Use at your own risk.

 ## Pre-requisites

 By default, no label or annotation defined in the cluster's metadata is